sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

 - Customize the PipelineTaskGroup:

   - Change the name from “pipeline_name” to yours, for example, “pipedrive”.
-  - Change runtime settings: data_folder, logging, retry policy, etc. For example, let’s wipe all the data created by the pipeline (`wipe_local_data=True`), redirect the dlt logger into the task logger (`use_task_logger=True`), and set the retry policy as a Retrying class object with three restart attempts.
+  - Change runtime settings: data_folder, logging, retry policy, etc. For example, let’s wipe all the data created by the pipeline (`wipe_local_data=True`), redirect the data_load_tool logger into the task logger (`use_task_logger=True`), and set the retry policy as a Retrying class object with three restart attempts.

   ```py
   from tenacity import Retrying, stop_after_attempt